TheLastSultan/RickTacToeJS/README.md

 # RickTacToe

-#### Rick is absolutley UNBEATABLE in RickTacToe.
+##### Rick is absolutley *UNBEATABLE* in RickTacToe.
 As an inferior Morty, you don't stand a chance against the far superior Rick, but you sure can try anyway.

 #### [play it live here!](https://thelastsultan.github.io/RickTacToeJS/)

 Rick Tac Toe is written with Javascript, JQuery, and Webpack.
 At difficulty level 3, the AI to make it unbeatable is done by prioritizing the following moves.
-(1) Check for winning move
+1. Check for winning move
-(2) Check for defensive Block
+2. Check for defensive Block
-(3) Check for Opposing Corner
+3. Check for Opposing Corner
-(4) Play random if no priroity
+4. Play random if no priroity

 ```javascript
  getMove(){